 Gen Z craves stores that function halfway between retail outlets and retail playgrounds.
-Here’s how one NYC-based store is reinventing couch buying as a form of experiential retail.
+Here's how NYC-based furniture brand Burrow is reinventing couch buying as a form of experiential retail.

 On the face of things, it may seem like a bear-market time to build a brick-and-mortar retail empire.
 In a era rife with digital coupons and 24-hour online sales events that make global headlines, you’d be forgiven for thinking brick-and-mortar retailers might be struggling just to draw customers through their doors.
 The death of so-called “boring retail” — a term that conjures images of poorly-lit department stores and groves of lusterless clothing hanging dormant on racks — is well documented.